Skip to article content

 within each of these categories some things will be graded on completion only (full points for doing it in good faith & on time) and some will be graded on quality (a more traditional score will be provided).
 For quality items a rubric will be provided 1 week or more in advance.

-Remember, this is a 4 credit cass with only 3 contact hours per week.
+Remember, this is a 4 credit class with only 3 contact hours per week.
 This means that you should be spending a minimum of 9 hours per week on things for the course outide of class time, but most weeks probably closer to 12.
 When project milestones are due, expecations for community contribution will be a bit lower, and between milestones especially when I am giving feedback, you’ll have more community contributions expected.

 community contribution evaluation